-In this article, we develop and present rounding error analyses of various BLR matrix algorithms to answer these questions.
+In this article, we answer these questions by doing detailed rounding error analyses of various BLR matrix algorithms.
 We begin in section 2 with the preliminary material necessary for the analysis.
 Section 3 analyzes several kernels involving LR matrices, such as LR matrix-vector and matrix-matrix products.
 Then, section 4 builds upon these results to analyze two BLR LU factorizations algorithms and their use to solve BLR linear systems.
 Throughout the article, numerical experiments are interlaced with theoretical results to illustrate them.
 We provide additional experiments on a wide range of matrices coming from various real-life applications in section 5.
 We gather our conclusions in section 6.